Mobile devices and business travellers (ITSAP.00.087)

 Before you travel

-• Take only the devices that you need to do the job
+• Travel light.
+Take only the devices that you need and remove unnecessary data.

 While you travel

-• Do not store or communicate information above the approved classification of the device.
+• Communicate securely.
+Do not store or communicate information above the approved classification of the device.
+Do not use PIN-to-PIN messaging to exchange sensitive information as it is not protected by security settings.

 After you travel